richavij13/hello-dropwizard/README.md

 # Dev Environment Exercise

-We have dockerized the application,(Ref the file [Docker File](https://github.com/richavij13/hello-dropwizard/edit/master/README.md).
+We have dockerized the application, Ref the file [Docker File](https://github.com/richavij13/hello-dropwizard/edit/master/README.md).
-Docker Compose is used to manage multiple docker containers and their inter connectivity.
-In our case we have 2 containers - Nginx and Dropwizard. ( Ref File - docker-compose.yml )
+Docker Compose is used to manage multiple docker containers and their inter connectivity.In our case we have 2 containers - Nginx and Dropwizard. ( Ref File - [docker-compose.yml] (https://github.com/richavij13/hello-dropwizard/blob/master/Compose/docker-compose.yml).
 Everytime developer want to check/release, he needs to build the docker image locally on his machine.
 This process can be automated for production lifecycle using CI/CD tool based on the commit at VCS.
 We are using Nginx to do the redirect ( /hello -> /hello-world ) and a proxy layer before the application and admin endpoint.
-Nginx Configuration file - nginx/default.conf
+Nginx Configuration file - [nginx/default.conf] (https://github.com/richavij13/hello-dropwizard/blob/master/Compose/docker-compose.yml)
 Here

 ## Background